Leeds United F.C.: 2010–2020: Return to the Championship

-2020–present: Promotion and relegation
+2020–present: Promotion, relegation and subsequent promotion

 On 17 July 2020, after sixteen years out of the Premier League, Leeds were promoted back to the top flight following West Bromwich Albion's loss to Huddersfield Town.
 Stoke City's defeat of Brentford the following day confirmed they would go up as winners of the Championship.
 Leeds had been in the top two for most of the season and had never dropped lower than fifth in the table, eventually going on to finish ten points clear of West Brom in second place.

 The club's first season back in the Premier League produced a top half finish, their points tally was the most by a newly promoted side since Ipswich Town two decades earlier.
 However, the following season was not as successful and following a series of poor results, Bielsa was dismissed by the club in February 2022.
 Jesse Marsch was appointed as Bielsa's replacement, and he successfully led the club to avoid relegation on the final day of the season.
 Marsch was dismissed by the club in February 2023, and was replaced by Javi Gracia.
 Gracia was dismissed on 3 May 2023, having won just three of his twelve games in charge, and was replaced by Sam Allardyce, in the hope, he could avoid relegation for the second successive season.
 However, he was unable to prevent relegation as Leeds dropped back into the Championship on the final day of the season.

 With Allardyce having left the club after relegation, Daniel Farke was appointed as manager on 4 July 2023.
 Farke had previously won the Championship twice with Norwich City.
 On 18 July, 49ers Enterprises, then owning 44% of the shares in the club, reached agreement with Radrizzani to purchase the remaining 56% in a complete takeover.
 Leeds missed out on promotion in their first season back in the Championship after losing the play-off final to Southampton.
-While recording a pre-tax loss of £60.8million, the club recorded £43.2m in commercial income for the 2023–24 campaign, the highest recorded in the Championship and surpassing the club’s own 2019–20 record of £33.8m.
+While recording a pre-tax loss of £60.8million, the club recorded £43.2m in commercial income for the 2023–24 campaign, the highest recorded in the Championship and surpassing the club's own 2019–20 record of £33.8m.